nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 > **NOTE:** For the `-n` flag in the command I use the name of the BDC cluster I assigned in step 3, (*Cluster Settings*), above.

-We see that the deployment is busy deploying two controller service, (see below), related pods.
-If I run the same command a bit later I see:
+We see that the deployment is busy deploying two pods related to the controller service.
+If I run the same command a bit later, I see:

 ![](/images/posts/ads-install-bdc-install16-get-pods2.png)

 **Figure 14:** *Get Pods - II*

-Now we see in *Figure 14* how more pods are deployed, and some of them are also in a running state, amongst them the control pods.
-As the control pods is in a running state, the controller service should now be up and running.
+Now we see in *Figure 14* how more pods are deployed, and some of them also have a state of running, amongst them the control pods.
+As the control pods have a state of running, the controller service should now be up and running.

 #### Controller Service

 The controller service is, as the name implies, what controls the BDC, and it is the controller service which interacts with the Kubernetes cluster.
-When deploying a BDC the controller service is always deployed first so it can co-ordinate dployments with the Kubernetes service.
+When deploying a BDC, the controller service is always deployed first so it can co-ordinate deployments with the Kubernetes service.

 The controller service exposes an endpoint with which we can monitor the BDC.
 While the deployment is in process we can get to the IP address for the endpoint via a `kubectl` command: